croxton/htmx-booster-pack/README.md

 ```

 #### stateChange(changes)
 Called by the `setState` method, with any changes to state passed as an object and intended to be overridden in your class.
-This can optionally be used to perform all DOM manipulation within a single function.
+An example use of this method would be to perform all DOM manipulation in one place.
 Note that this can only be used with state changes in the `local` scope.

 ```js
 stateChange(stateChanges) {